winksaville/csgrs/readme.md

   - https://github.com/anlumo/offset_polygon
 - support twist and scale in linear extrude like openscad
 - support scale and translation along a vector in rotate extrude
-- extruding a line does not currently result in a 2D shape as it has fewer than three points
 - fill
 - parallelize clip_to and invert with rayon and par_iter
 - identify more candidates for par_iter